Anomalous Dynamical Scaling at Topological Quantum Criticality: Additional numerical data for the anomalous dynamics at topologically distinct QCPs in spin and free-fermion models.

 such that the constraint $ g_0 + g_1(t) + g_2(t) = 4$ is maintained throughout the evolution.
 The ramp starts from the ground state in the topological superconducting phase with $\omega = 1$ and terminates on the topologically nontrivial quantum critical line (red line).
 The parameter $g_0$ is set to various values, characterizing the strength of the bulk-edge coupling.

-In Fig.~\ref{fig:s2} (b), we show the edge-excitation density as a function of the quench rate $R$ for different values of $g_0$.
-To facilitate a direct comparison of the power-law behavior across different $g_0$, we rescale the excitation density for each $g_0$ by a constant normalization factor: $n_{ex}^r(g_0) = \frac{n_{ex}(g_0) \cdot n_{ex}(g_0 = 0.1, R = 10^{-3.5})}{n_{ex}(g_0, R = 10^{-3.5})}.$ For small values of $g_0$, the edge-excitation density exhibits a clear power-law scaling $ n_{ex} \propto R^{1.49}$.
+In Fig.~\ref{fig:s2} (b), we show the edge-excitation as a function of the quench rate $R$ for different values of $g_0$.
+To facilitate a direct comparison of the power-law behavior across different $g_0$, we rescale the number of excitations for each $g_0$ by a constant normalization factor: $n_{ex}^r(g_0) = \frac{n_{ex}(g_0) \cdot n_{ex}(g_0 = 0.1, R = 10^{-3.5})}{n_{ex}(g_0, R = 10^{-3.5})}.$ For small values of $g_0$, the number of edge-excitations exhibits a clear power-law scaling $ n_{ex} \propto R^{1.49}$.
 As $g_0$ increases, this power-law behavior gradually breaks down at relatively large quench rates and survives only in the slow-quench regime.

 To assess whether the power-law scaling of excitations persists for larger values of $g_0$ in the adiabatic limit of small quench rates $R$, we perform simulations with even slower ramps and evaluate the resulting excitation production for $g_0 = 0.6$, as shown in Fig.~\ref{fig:s2} (c).
 The results confirm that the power-law behavior is recovered in the slow-quench regime.